eeriespace/eeriespace.github.io/_posts/2020-04-21-play-report-disciples-of-bone-and-shadow-playtest-3.md

 The men are very happy to hear that, and they proceed to tell him the details.
-They want to hide this item in a nearby location, they need to check that the box would fit —they give him the measurements of the box, three robes to mark its length, height and width.
+They want to hide this item in a nearby location, they need to check that the box would fit —they give him the measurements of the box, three ropes to mark its length, height and width.
 They also need him to make sure that there are enough monsters nearby to force them to guard the item once they have hid it.
 They can't recall if this location was a cave or some ruins, but